boazbk/tcs/lec_06_loops.md

 * See some basic syntactic sugar and equivalence of variants of Turing machines and NAND-TM programs.

->_ "The bounds of arithmetic were however outstepped the moment the idea of applying the [punched] cards had occurred; and the Analytical Engine does not occupy common ground with mere 'calculating machines.'...
-In enabling mechanism to combine together general symbols, in successions of unlimited variety and extent, a uniting link is established between the operations of matter and the abstract mental processes of the most abstract branch of mathematical science. "_, Ada Augusta, countess of Lovelace, 1843
+>_"The bounds of arithmetic were however outstepped the moment the idea of applying the [punched] cards had occurred; and the Analytical Engine does not occupy common ground with mere 'calculating machines.'...
+In enabling mechanism to combine together general symbols, in successions of unlimited variety and extent, a uniting link is established between the operations of matter and the abstract mental processes of the most abstract branch of mathematical science."_ , Ada Augusta, countess of Lovelace, 1843